GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Language systems stand on a tripod.
-There’s the language, there’s the libraries, and there are the tools.
-And how successful a language is depends on a complex interaction between those three things.
+> ### The business of software building isn't really high-tech at all.
+It's most of all a business of talking to each other and writing things down.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Tom DeMarco*

 ---
 ## 🏎 Quick Facts